-Conclusion:
+Conclusion

-Stacked microvias ALIVH PWBs have demonstrated reliability thru 2X reflow and lead free rework operations.
-The assemblies have survived thermal shock and temp.
-Humidity test and drop shock testing.
+Stacked microvias ALIVH PWBs have demonstrated reliability thru 2X reflow and rework operations.
+The assemblies have survived thermal shock and temperature and humidity and drop shock testing.
 Since, no failures or cracks were seen in the joints or microvias, the assembly passed solder joint reliability qualification testing.
 In order to better understand the ruptured pads after drop, dynamic high g shock testing will be conducted to understand the limits of the PWB to copper adhesion.